 Forget trying to be like any other artist, or follow any trend by doing something that is ‘in’ or ‘cool’.
 Otherwise, you could be on the road to self-destruction…

 Point in case for the image I mentioned above, Dockyard Dreaming.
-After I recognised that it was a shot I liked, I wanted to play with taking it to a surreal Level.
-With surreal Composites, the world is your oyster, which can be a bad thing.
+After I recognized that it was a shot I liked, I wanted to play with taking it to a surreal level.
+With surreal composites, the world is your oyster, which can be a bad thing.
 First I knew I wanted to keep any additional elements fixed to a theme – a nautical theme to match the feel of the location where it was shot, the Master Shipwright’s House.
 I added elements to the image (the sea, the ship, the water drops) and tried lots of other things during the process too, but I expelled anything I added that just didn’t feel ‘right’.
 Whenever something feels forced, I get rid of it.
 That’s unless you have a client telling you what they want for the job you’re doing them.

 But in art there’s no point doing something unless you love it and feel it.

 Focus on the best, eliminate the rest

 As a photographer who is often working without set plans, when I think about my process critically there is a process I can describe.
 When I’m shooting, I am driven by the things that truly interest me in the scene.
 I will follow those things so that by the end of the shoot I have a set of pictures that show me moving in and around the model, closer to the things I like, using different framing, direction and posing till I have got a good range I can properly examine later.